boystrange/ProgramVerification/src/Chapter/Lists.lagda.md

 For exampe, using `C-c C-n` we can verify that `reverse-onto (1 :: 2
 :: 3 :: []) [ 4 ]` normalizes to `3 :: 2 :: 1 :: 4 :: []`.
 In
-particular, we can thus obtain an alternative way of computing `reverse xs` as `reverse-onto xs []`.
+particular, we can obtain an alternative way of computing `reverse xs` as `reverse-onto xs []`.
 The advantage of this approach is that `reverse-onto` is only defined in terms of `::`, whose complexity is constant.

 ```
 fast-reverse : {A : Set} -> List A -> List A